The strategy of conflict and cooperation: Related literature

+A closely related strand of literature is the study of coalition-proofness in non-cooperative games, exemplified by concepts such as strong Nash equilibrium by \citet{aumann1959}, strong perfect equilibrium by \citet{rubinstein1980}, and coalition-proof Nash equilibrium by \citet{bernheim1987}.
+Roughly speaking, a strong Nash equilibrium is a Nash equilibrium in which no coalition can deviate in a manner that would benefit all of its members.
+Coalition-proof Nash equilibrium is a weaker notion than strong Nash equilibrium; it requires that coalitional deviations---while holding the strategies of other players fixed---must be internally consistent, meaning that subcoalitions should not have an incentive to further deviate.

-Another closely related strand of literature is the study of coalition-proofness in noncooperative games such as strong Nash equilibrium (Aumann, 1959) and coalition-proof Nash equilibrium (Bernheim, Peleg, and Whinston, 1987).
-The most obvious difference between these solutions and the Recursive Induction solution is that they refine the set of Nash equilibria (to the extent that they do not always exists), whereas the RI solution is neither a refinement nor a coarsening of Nash equilibrium, but it always exists.
+The most salient difference between these solutions and the CES presented in this paper lies in their relationship to Nash equilibrium.
+Specifically, these established equilibrium concepts refine the set of Nash equilibria to the extent that they may not always exist.
+In contrast, the CES is neither a refinement nor a coarsening of Nash equilibrium, but its existence is guaranteed, as shown in Theorem~\ref{thm:imperfect}.

+Of note, as \citet[p.
+7]{bernheim1987} themselves point out, coalitional deviations in coalition-proof Nash equilibrium are restrictive in the sense that deviating subcoalitions do not consider forming a coalition with non-deviating players: \begin{quote} ``This rules out the possibility that some member of the deviating coalition might form a pact to deviate further with someone not included in this coalition.
+Such arrangements are clearly much more complex than those made entirely by members of the coalition itself...
+Clearly, further is required to resolve these issues in a fully satisfactory way.'' \end{quote} These complexities regarding the strategic formation of coalitions are addressed in cooperative strategic games: every coalition structure is considered and may potentially emerge as part of the CES solution in such games.

+Finally, another major difference lies in the nature of the predictions made by each solution concept.
+The concepts in the coalition-proofness literature predict a certain \textit{strategy profile} that is coalition-proof according to a specific notion.
+In contrast, the CES is formally a family of collections of strategy profiles and coalitions, where the prediction includes not only strategy profiles but also a set of `stable' coalitions.